Optimal design of experiments to identify latent behavioral types: Conclusion

 \section{Conclusion}

-Scientists who study human behavior use a number of behavioral models in order to understand the mechanisms and decision processes underlying choice behavior.
-As such, the role of experimentation in behavioral sciences is paramount for performing model-selection, that is, distinguishing and evaluating the effectiveness of different models for describing human behavior.
-Using the algorithmic tools described in this paper, experimenters can now rapidly determine the exact experimental design that would maximally distinguish between the competing models of behavior.
-As a proof of principle, we used this tool to replicate a classic experiment known as the Stop-Go Game under several different parameterizations.
-First, however, we solicited the opinions of experts in economics and behavioral economics about which experimental design would contribute the most information in distinguishing competing models of behavior.
-The results offer some nuance to the ``wisdom of the crowd'' debate, in part illustrating that the domain expertise of the crowd may not be enough to construct an information surface, let alone find the true maximum point in that landscape.
-We find that the simple reinforcement learning model we consider robustly describes the data from all parameterizations of our experiment better than Bayesian Nash equilibrium predictions.
-This contributes to the growing body of work suggesting that reinforcement learning is good at describing human behavior \cite{feltovich2000reinforcement,gale1995learning,sarin2001predicting,fershtman2012dynamic} by adding experimental results for repeated imperfect information games.
+Researchers develop models exemplifying behavioral types in order to understand the mechanisms and decision processes in situations of strategic interactions and information asymmetry.
+As such, the role of experimentation is paramount for model selection.
+That is, distinguishing and evaluating the effectiveness of different models for describing human behavior.
+Experimenters can now use the algorithmic tools described in this paper to rapidly determine the exact experimental design that would maximally distinguish between the competing models of behavior.
+As a proof of principle, we used this tool in a game of imperfect information under several different parameterizations.

-In the future, it is not difficult to imagine an \textit{automated} online experimentation platform that assigns the parameters of an experiment, runs an optimal experiment, re-updates the model predictions, and evaluates the different competing behavioral models.
+In the future, it is not difficult to imagine the successful implementation of an \textit{automated} online experimentation platform built using the tools such those described in this work \cite{bakshy_ae_2018}.
+Such an experimental platform would assign the parameters of an experiment, run an optimal experiment, update the model predictions, and evaluate the differences between the competing behavioral models.
+This could be used to search high-dimensional information landscapes, comparing complex models with many parameters; such complexity would likely need informative priors assigned to the different model parameters in order for the Parameter-Sampled GPUCB-PE search to work best, and future work will explore such approaches.
 In a way, this places more emphasis on the scientist's role as a theoretician, integrating results from optimally-designed experiments into new models that capture the commonalities and peculiarities of human behavior.
+Together, they form a human-AI team that can help advance social science more rapidly.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors acknowledge Mahmoud El-Gamal for his helpful correspondences, and Stephanie W. Wang for useful comments on the design and implementation.
+The authors acknowledge Mahmoud El-Gamal for helpful correspondences and Stephanie W. Wang for useful comments on the design and implementation.
 This work was supported in part by the Office of Naval Research (N00014-16-1-3005 and N00014-17-1-2542) and the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.